pqyang9/Adaptive-SGD/README.md

 # Adaptive-SGD
-Code for Adaptive SGD in paper https://arxiv.org/abs/2503.11833
+Code for Adaptive SGD in paper [Adaptive Stochastic Gradient Descents on Manifolds with an Application on Weighted Low-Rank Approximation](https://arxiv.org/abs/2503.11833)